xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Validating target HSP...
 ```

-And tell you target D is an impossible task:
+And tell us that this target D is an impossible task:

 ```
 Target D is not achievable.